misterfish/stick/README.md

 All curried functions provided by stick-js can be called using either of 2 currying styles.

-This would be a good time to read XXX if you're not familiar with curried functions.
+This would be a good time to read up on curried functions if you're not familiar with them.

 1. we will refer to this sort of function and calling style as 'manual':